 Sonlight customers routinely say that they would not have picked up these books of their own accord, but are incredibly grateful that they had the opportunity to read them.

-And D Readers – what a great collection!
+The Level D Readers are a great collection!
 As your children move from "learning to read" to "reading to learn," they have interesting and exciting books to enjoy.
 From Pocahontas and Squanto, to settler stories, to the Revolution, these early chapter books are engaging and include several additional Newberys.

-Unique among the Sonlight programs, D offers the option to choose Regular or Advanced Readers.
-The Advanced program schedules the Regular Readers at a faster pace, and includes additional titles.
-Some customers choose the Advanced Reader package and use the extra titles for summer reads.
+Sonlight D offers the option to choose Regular or Advanced Readers.
+The Advanced program schedules the Regular Readers at a faster pace and includes additional titles.
+Some customers choose the Advanced Reader package and use the extra titles for summer reading.